oras-project/oras-go/MIGRATION_GUIDE.md

 # Migration Guide

-ORAS Go v2 completely re-implements the whole library, in order to make it:
+ORAS Go library has been completely rewritten and has become:

-- Simpler to use
+- simpler to use
-- Easier to maintain
+- easier to maintain
-- Well tested
+- well tested
-- Well documented
+- well documented

-As a result, most APIs are re-designed in v2.
-Please see [pkg.go.dev](https://pkg.go.dev/oras.land/oras-go/v2) for the documentation and examples.
+As there are breaking changes of APIs, the version `v2` is introduced.
+Documentation and examples of the `v2` APIs can be found at [pkg.go.dev](https://pkg.go.dev/oras.land/oras-go/v2).

-## Migrating from v1 to v2
+## Migrating to `v2`

-Starting from v2, the import path will be:
+The import path of `v2` is:
 ```
 "oras.land/oras-go/v2"
 ```